ger-benjamin/wanderwerk/README.md

 ------------------------
   Proposed in alpha version by Benjamin Gerber and Nicolas PY in a course of HEIG_VD, COMEM 2012.
 Project results delivered "as is" (1 week of work for two people) visible at this address "http://carto.iict.ch/blog/wanderwerk/."
-  Actual version (Soon version 1) proposed by Benjamin Gerber Try it on local.
+  Actual version (V1) is proposed by Benjamin Gerber Try it on local.
 On server in a few weeks.

 Licence